-78 One guide to pricing for these services will be to consider methods to maintain affordability of the total electric bill for low income customers.
+One guide to pricing for these services will be to consider methods to maintain affordability of the total electric bill for low income customers.

-79 See Footnote 1.
+&lt;sup>84 See Footnote 1.

-may realize opportunities to provide services to the distribution utility by offering their demand response, energy efficiency, generation output, VAR support80 and/or other services to allow deferral of investments by the utility that may be necessary to resolve short or long term reliability or stability issues on specific areas of the grid.
+The stateCommonwealth of Massachusetts has the opportunity to undertake an effort to design distribution pricing for the future and lead the industry in this effort.
+These designs would allow customers to pay for the level of service specifically requested by customers instead of socializing the costs across all remaining customers (or use).
+At the same time, customers with generation or standalone generation may realize opportunities to provide services to the distribution utility by offering their demand response, energy efficiency, generation output, VAR support and/or other services to allow deferral of investments by the utility that may be necessary to resolve short or long term reliability or stability issues on specific areas of the grid.
 New designs could make transparent the short or long term benefits provided to the utility to promote certain technology or opportunity while clearly designing the ongoing cost responsibility for connection to the distribution grid.
 New designs can provide incentives for customers to embrace opportunities that provide savings in the costs to operate the distribution grid over the long-term while ensuring fair recovery of costs from all connecting customers.
 Further, prices should be designed to send economically efficient price signals to bring customer consumption and production decisions into alignment, to inform customer investment choices regarding energy use, storage, or production, and to increase the productivity of the electric system.

-Three examples are offered for explanation of the potential of this distribution services pricing model.
+Three examples are available offered for explanation of the potential of this distribution services pricing model.
 The Department recognizes the need to provide larger industrial customers a price for their demand for KVA in excess of their KW demands.
 Large KVA demands create voltage issues at the local level and result in a system built to meet the KVA demands which are higher than the KW demands.
 Demand pricing on rates for larger commercial/industrial customers charge large customers if the customer demands a large amount of KVA relative to their KW demand.
 Customers have an economic incentive to install their own equipment to serve their KVA needs if doing so is less expensive than the Company's charges.
 This rate design internalizes to the customer the economics of the specific costs they were causing on the system.